swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 ### Embracing experimental features

 It is common for language features in the compiler to be staged in behind an "experimental" flag as they are developed.
 This is usually done in an ad hoc manner, and the flag is removed before the feature finally ships.
-However, we should embrace the experimental feature model further: when a feature is under development, provide it with a feature identifier that allows it to be enabled with a new flag, `-enable-experimental-feature X`, or its SwiftPM counterpart `experimentalFeatures`.
+However, we should embrace the experimental feature model further: when a feature is under development, provide it with a feature identifier that allows it to be enabled with a new flag, `-enable-experimental-feature X`, or its SwiftPM counterpart `enableExperimentalFeature`.

 Experimental features are still to be considered unstable, and should not be available in released compilers.
 However, by unifying the manner in which experimental and future features are introduced, we can rely on the same staging mechanisms: a way to enable the feature and to check for its presence in source code, making it easier to experiment with these features.
 If a feature then "graduates" to a complete, supported language feature, `hasFeature` can return true for it and, if part of it was delayed until the next major language version, `-enable-future-feature` will work with it, too.